 In the NSCA position statement on strength training for youth athletes, the authors cite research indicating that plyometrics can be safe and effective for young athletes as long as they are instructed thoroughly, coached continuously, programmed carefully, and are part of a comprehensive strength and sport training program.
 The International Youth Conditioning Association (IYCA) similarly endorses the use of plyometric exercises for youth athletes, and provides their recommended teaching and programming progression.

-If we just throw plyometric variations at young athletes without regard for movement quality or progression and without other strength training activities included as well, we should expect injuries and poor training outcomes.
+If we just throw plyometric exercises at young athletes without regard for movement quality or progression and without other strength training activities included as well, we should expect injuries and poor training outcomes.
 For example, just doing some jumpies after practice or on a windy day to waste time, or using burpees to punish athletes, is not a safe and effective plyometric training strategy.
 If you’re going to use plyometric exercises, use them well.
-Teach landing mechanics, employ exercise variations in limited doses with an emphasis on movement quality and peak power, and progress gradually while also developing strength through other full-body movements.
+Teach landing mechanics, use plyos in limited doses with an emphasis on movement quality and power production, and progress gradually while also developing strength through other full-body movements.
 If you want to train general strength or muscular endurance, use other non-plyometric exercises and methods.

 In the NSCA’s position statement on strength training for older adults, the authors focus on the role of strength training in mitigating age-related loss of strength, muscularity, and muscular power, and making progress for sport performance and general quality of life.
 Masters rowers racing the 1km sprint distance with a greater priority on anaerobic energy system performance will want to pay even more attention here.
 Similarly, the NSCA’s “Essentials of Strength Training and Conditioning (3rd ed.)” textbook states that plyometric exercise is safe and effective for masters athletes, given professional consideration to pre-training evaluation (ie. injury history, training status, and other risks), thorough instruction, and appropriate exercise selection.

-I’ve found that many masters rowers are hesitant to incorporate plyometric training out of concern for joint impact.
-This is a valid concern, especially when the common example of plyometric training in rowing is high-rep bilateral jumps with heavy lower body impacts and no instruction on landing, ie. the now thoroughly beaten dead horse of jumpies.
+I’ve found that masters rowers can be hesitant to incorporate plyometric training out of concern for joint impact.
+This is a valid concern, especially when the common example of plyometric training in rowing is high-rep bilateral jumps with heavy lower body impacts and no instruction on landing.
 As I hope you’ve learned in this article, there are many forms of plyometric exercises available, and we can often find at least one that works for the individual to reap the rewards of power training.
 For example, doing low box jumps with a soft-topped box can minimize joint impact on landing and provide a safe and effective way to train lower body power.
 Perhaps jump-based plyometrics truly are too risky or painful.
 Can the athlete use a throwing plyometric to train lower body explosive force with minimal landing impact?
 If injuries or other concerns preclude all jumping or throwing plyometric training, we can at least do peak power training with loaded exercises, maximizing full explosive intent without leaving the ground and creating an impact force.

 Read More: Strength Training for Masters Rowers